-From the heuristic feedback, Jade reflected on changes to be made, and decided to combine the two prototype ideas into one task assistant app.
+From the heuristic feedback, I reflected on changes to be made, and decided to combine the two prototype ideas into one task assistant app.

-Jade drafted wireframes of key screens within her app:
+I drafted wireframes of key screens within my app:

-Gradually, Jade conceptualized visual designs between user testing sessions.
+Gradually, I conceptualized visual designs between user testing sessions.

-Between visual design iterations, Jade tested the app in person and online to examine areas of improvement and understand the pain points or delightful moments within the experience.
+Between visual design iterations, I tested the app in person and online to examine areas of improvement and understand the pain points or delightful moments within the experience.